The Bertram School of Dance

 Molly kept the Studio until December 1986 when it came up for re-development.
 Brighton Council refused to re-house the School in another studio of its own so Molly had to find another base.
 Unfortunately she could not afford to buy a purpose built studio so Hanover Community Centre became the schools new home, although now we also use other venues including Park Hill Evangelical Church Hall, Brighton and The Whiteway Centre, Rottingdean.

 The School teaches Cecchetti Ballet and IDTA Ballet.
 Cecchetti is the method that I was also taught as a child.
-I am now a member and a registered teacher of the Cecchetti Society, which is based in London.
+I am now a member and a registered teacher of the Cecchetti Society.
 The Cecchetti Society comes under the umbrella of the Imperial Society for Teachers of Dance.
 I am also a member of the International Dance Teachers Association.

 The school has taught hundreds of pupils, many whose parents and even grandparents have at one time danced at the school.
 Many of Molly’s pupils danced professionally.